 We will now add back the hundreds and hundreds of exclusive features and interviews we've done over the years including the first known U.S. - Asia web simulcast, which AsianConnections produced for Warner Bros. with Jet Li, upon his arrival to Hollywood.
 AsianConnections led the web simulcast engaging audiences in the U.S. and in Asia.

-The archives will be in easy, searchable databases.
-Plus, we will include a collection of recipes hand-picked by some of the world's greatest chefs including Roy Yamaguchi, and Master Chef Martin Yan who has been our good friend, contributor and supporter since day one.
+Plus, we hope to include a collection of recipes hand-picked by some of the world's greatest chefs including Roy Yamaguchi, and Master Chef Martin Yan who has been our good friend, contributor and supporter since day one.
 We have a treasured video interview with the late, great Julia Child for her favorite rice recipe.

-With the Year of the Dragon, we will add back our regular Feng Shui tips and your Chinese Zodiac horoscopes with advice from Feng Shui expert and best-selling author Angi Ma Wong, as well as some of her other colleagues who are also world experts.
-Read Angi's predictions for the Year of the Dragon.
+In the year ahead, we would like to add back our Feng Shui tips and your Chinese Zodiac horoscopes in honor of our late, beloved Feng Shui expert and best-selling author Angi Ma Wong, from some of her colleagues who are also world experts.

-All of us wish you a Happy and Healthy New Year of the Dragon!
+All of us wish you a Happy and Healthy New Year!